nil1729/LEETCODE-001/README.md

 I am a Student pursuing Computer Science at BITS Pilani, India.
 I love solving problems with C++.

 ## About this webpage
-This Webpage is generated using [Amit Merchant reverie theme](https://github.com/amitmerchant1990/reverie) and special thanks to [Sarthak Bhaiya](https://github.com/sarthak-sehgal) for helping me in buiding this webpage.
+This Webpage is generated using [Amit Merchant reverie theme](https://github.com/amitmerchant1990/reverie).